On the internet, you won’t find a shortage of articles explaining why your home isn’t an investment.

 It’s important that you understand what an investment is instead of the many types.
 Why?
 Because many times it’s easy to miss the investment opportunities that are in front of you.

 Take, for example, the most important investment many people miss.
 Themselves.
-Although cliche, investing in yourself can speed the process of growing your income.
+Although cliche, investing in yourself can speed up the process of growing your income.

 After speaking with several entrepreneurs I know this is the best investment you can make.
 By investing in yourself you’d not only feel good but also reach your goals faster.